Need for Speed Payback: Plot

 Tyler "Ty" Morgan (Jack Derges), Sean "Mac" McAlister (David Ajala), Jessica "Jess" Miller (Jessica Madsen) and mechanic Ravindra "Rav" Chaudhry (Ramon Tikaram) are part of a crew in Silver Rock, Fortune Valley.
 Fixer Lina Navarro (Dominique Tipper) tasks them with stealing a precious Koenigsegg Regera belonging to Marcus "The Gambler" Weir.
 However, as Tyler arrives at the drop point, he finds Rav knocked out.
 Lina appears, revealing that she set up Tyler and his crew to take the fall for the stolen car and she drives away, leaving them at the mercy of the oncoming police force.
-Upon learning that Lina betrayed both of them, Weir initially considers leaving Tyler to be arrested, but instead protects Tyler, planning their revenge.
+Upon learning that Lina betrayed both of them, Weir initially considers leaving Tyler to be arrested, but instead protects him, planning their revenge.

 Six months later, working as a valet for Weir, Tyler spots Lina threatening Weir to hand over the casino to The House, a cartel who controls Fortune Valley's underworld.
 Frustrated at the lack of progress, he decides to take matters into his own hands.
-Contacting The House as a racer, he enters a race and wins it, despite Lina having rigged the race for profit.
+Contacting The House as a racer, he enters and wins a race, despite Lina having rigged it for profit.
 Weir proposes Tyler a way to take down The House and Lina along with it.
 Tyler is to enter and win "The Outlaw's Rush", a massive street racing event that has the nation's top racers participating, which The House plans to rig for their own ends.
-Following the destruction of his home caused by Lina for ignoring her order during the fixed race, Tyler reassembles his old crew and they successfully defeat all rivaling racing leagues and are thus allowed to enter "The Outlaw's Rush".
+Following the destruction of his home caused by Lina for ignoring her order during the fixed race, Tyler reassembles his old crew at an abandoned airfield.
+Tyler defeats the racing and drag leagues around Silver Rock, while Mac defeats the off-roading and drift leagues to gather new allies; allowing Tyler to enter "The Outlaw's Rush".
 Simultaneously, Jess infiltrates the House and learns of their plans to take over the entire city.

-At "The Outlaw's Rush", Tyler manages to win both the street and the offroad event with the help of all the race crews they allied with during the game, and in the end, defeats Navarro herself.
-Thus, Navarro and "The Collector" are defeated and the House's hold over Silver Rock is broken.
+At "The Outlaw's Rush", Tyler, despite facing opposition with the racing leagues allied with the House, manages to win the street and off-road events with the help of all the race crews his crew allied with.
+Displeased with this, Lina challenges Tyler to a one-on-one race.
+Tyler wins the race, and Lina and "The Collector" are defeated, breaking the House's hold over Silver Rock.
+The crew celebrates their victory by driving back to the airfield.

 In a post-credits scene, Mr. Kobashi, a customer whom Jess had driven, calls Weir and tells him his gamble worked, and that "The Collector" is finished.
 He welcomes Weir to Arkwright, the true power behind the House.